-County Sheriff Deputy Patrick Strollo has been with his canine partner George for
+Albany County Sheriff Deputy Patrick Strollo has been with his canine partner George for a year.

 In addition to increasing the charge, Cuomo signed legislation that would allow police departments to waive the requirement that a police dog be confined for 10 days after biting an individual while performing official duties.
 Under current law, dogs are detained for a 10-day observation period after biting an individual for precautionary reasons to protect against possible rabies exposure.